Giorgi Gabedava: Career

 where during the next two seasons he won the national cup and Super Cup.

 In 2020, Gabedava became a winner of the national league for the first time with Dinamo Tbilisi, followed by another top title two years later.

 In February 2023, Israeli club Hapoel Acre announced signing Gabedava until the end of the season.
 After taking part in two league matches of the new season in October, the player opted to leave the club citing safety reasons.

 In March 2024, Gabedava joined Erovnuli Liga 2 side Rustavi and at the end of the season became its topscorer with 15 goals.

 A year later Gabedava moved to top-tier club Gagra.
+In the summer of 2026, he signed with 2nd division side Odishi 1919, making his debut as a substitute in a 2–1 away cup win over Merani Martvili on 26 July.